Mroxny/distributed-database/README.md

 * `get-value <key> ` get a value associated with the key being the parameter.
 The result of this operation is a message consisting of the value or an error message

-* `get-value <key>` get a value associated with the key being the parameter.
-The result of this operation is a message consisting of the value or an error message

 * `get-max` return a max key and value from database, returns error if DB is empty

 * `get-min` return a min key and value from database, returns error if DB is empty